Jade Plant

 Jade plants are sensitive to salty water.
 If your tap water is saltier, then you have to use diluted or filtered water.

-Required temperature for crassula ovata
+Required temperature for crassula ovata:

 Crassula ovata or money plant has the capability of withstanding in cold condition only for short period.
 They can survive in between 40°F to 75° F. Jade plant prefers warm conditions and can grow better at 70° F temperature.
 Please keep it away from air-conditioned areas of your house.